 California is complete with spooky cities and homes that'll take you back in time.
 Explore these haunted areas:

 - Ghost Tours of Old Monterey: A 90-minute trolley tour of the capital of Mexican California.

 - Richard Senate, Ghost Hunter: Besides writing books and doing paranormal research, Senate also offers ghost tours of Southern California locations.

-- Winchester Mystery House, San Jose: Sarah Winchester's rambling house, where she once met with the spirits nightly, now hosts flashlight tours every Friday the thirteenth and at Halloween.
+- Winchester Mystery House, San Jose: Sarah Winchester once met with the spirits nightly in her rambling house.
+Now the attraction hosts flashlight tours every Friday the thirteenth and at Halloween.
 This mystery house just got a little more mysterious.

 More Ghosts and Haunted Places